datocms/mcp/README.md

 ### Key Features

 - **Comprehensive API exploration**.
 Browse all DatoCMS resources, actions, and methods with live documentation.
+- **Schema introspection**.
+Access detailed information about your project's content models, fields, and relationships.
 - **Safe execution environment**.
 Built-in usage rules and guardrails prevent API misuse.
+- **Script management**.
+Create, store, and execute TypeScript scripts for complex operations and automation.
 - **Optional project access**.
 Use with or without API token for documentation vs. execution capabilities.

 ### Requirements